African insurers in vogue as incomes rise

 "The level of life products and penetration is very low," said Davinder Sikand, head of Africa at private equity firm Abraaj.
 "There are a lot of opportunities to develop products to fit the needs of the people."

-South Africa-focused companies such as Old Mutual and Liberty are also eager to expand in the life market in sub-Saharan Africa.
+South Africa-focused companies such as Old Mutual (OML.L) and Liberty (LBHJ.J) are also eager to expand in the life market in sub-Saharan Africa.

 HARD TO REACH